-The logo of Stutz Motor Company is distinguished by its luxury, though unfortunately, from the past.
+The logo of Stutz Motor Company is distinguished by its luxury, although unfortunately, it is from the past.
 Its heyday ended in the mid-20th century, and attempts at revival have led nowhere.
 The refined and elegant emblem remains a vivid reminder of the luxury sports car Bearcat.

 Stutz Motor Company: Brand overview